nawidsayed/Cross-and-Learn/README.md

         ...

 ```
-The subfolders `ucf101_0, ucf101_1, ..., ucf101_13319` contain the rgb and flow frames of the respective videos in the dataset stored as jpg images, the optical flow images are grayscale images.
+The subfolders `ucf101_0, ucf101_1, ..., ucf101_13319` contain the rgb and flow frames of the respective videos in the dataset stored as jpg images, the optical flow files only contain a single color channel.
 The jpg files are named and numbered in the following manner:

 ```
 ucf101_0